Bridging Loan Uses

 When a lender repossesses a property in order to settle an outstanding mortgage balance, they will usually sell it off cheaply in order to achieve a quick sale.
 This may or may not be enough to cover the full debt amount – and it could mean the owner losing out on considerable equity.
 A bridging loan can be used to pay off a secured loan such as a mortgage in full, whilst giving the original owner complete control over the sale.
 The property can then be sold at a profit, rather than a loss, in order to pay back the bridging loan whilst enabling the owner to retain any remaining equity.

 There are many times when a business owner may be faced with cash flow problems.
 If a customer is late to settle an account, or if the bank calls in an overdraft facility at a time when you are unprepared, you may find yourself struggling to make ends meet.
 In these situations, you can use a bridging loan to address the situation – provided the problem is short-term in nature.

-Bridging loans are the ideal solution for those in need of property development finance.
+Bridging loans are the ideal solution for those in need of property development finance in the UK.
 The bridging loan can be used to fund a project with the money paid back once the work is completed and the property has been resold or refinanced.

 Probate and Inheritance Tax Problems

 It can often be necessary to release charges on property early to pay off inheritance tax and other bills following bereavement.
 Bridging loans are a useful type of short-term finance in these situations and the loan amount, plus any additional fees, can be settled once the equity has been released from the inherited real estate.

 You may be looking to buy a property that is being sold below market value yet found yourself unable to obtain funds secured against the full market value of the property.
 In these situations, a bridging lender will undoubtedly be able to help, provided there is a valid reason for the low purchase price, such as the owner looking for a quick sale.